thrkll/pylond/README.md

 ### Icelandic translations of countries, nationalities and languages

-`pylond` is a Python 3 package that provides Icelandic translations of countries, nationalities and languages
+`pylond` is a Python 3 package that provides Icelandic translations of countries, nationalities and languages.

 ## Installation